mlevin23/Zephyr22/Sprint 2/Readme.md

 git clone https://github.com/mlevin23/Zephyr22.git
 ***************
-Build our project by navigating into the Zephyrproject/zephyr folder and use the command:
+First copy and paste our Group22 folder into the zephyrproject/zephyr/samples folder, then build our project by navigating into the Zephyrproject/zephyr folder and use the command:

 west build -b qemu_x86 samples/Group22
 ***************